codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 ## Setting Up The Project

-With our requirements in place, we can get started on setting them up to work as needed for our web file project.
+With our requirements in place, we can get started on setting them up to work as needed for our web file store project.

 ### Creating a New Repo

 We need a place to store our code from which [Code Capsules](https://code.visualstudio.com) can deploy to a capsule.

 Head over to [GitHub](https://github.com), and create a new repo.
 We're calling it _filedrop_ here, but you can call it whatever you like.
 You can choose a **Node** `.gitignore` file to get started.
-Then clone the new Github repo onto your computer and navigate to that directory in terminal (or command prompt, if you're on Windows).
+Then clone the new GitHub repo onto your computer and navigate to that directory in terminal (or command prompt, if you're on Windows).

 ### Initialising the Base Project